aperonam/geoloc/README.md

 ```
 3. Change to "publicar-pensamiento" branch:
 ```
-git checkout publicar-pensamiento:
+git checkout publicar-pensamiento
 ```
-4. Open Eclipse and click on 'File > Open Projects from File System...'
+4. Open Eclipse and click on 'File > Open Projects from File System...'.
 5. Select geoloc project directory and click finish.